ggomagundan/vote_professor/README.md

-# Daisai dApp
+# Vote dApp
 Only Running to Ropsten.

-Daisai BoardGame
+rerun rackup

 ## Donate